-The COUPLE (1 male and 1 female) must come in together and sign when applying for their license.
+The couple must come in together and sign when applying for their license.

 A 5-day waiting period is required by law but may be waived for good cause by the County Clerk for an additional fee of $25.00.
 A waiver may be obtained by residents and nonresidents of Wisconsin.

 The license is valid for 30 days after the date of issuance and the marriage must be performed within that period.

 Any judge, ordained minister, priest or court commissioner may perform the ceremony.